Jackie239/FIreSmokeDataset/README.md

-﻿# Fire and smoke dataset
+﻿# Fire and smoke datasets

-fire and smoke object detection dataset in pascal format
+fire and smoke object detection datasets in pascal format

 ## D-Fire